anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-42.md

 ## Scenario

-The Nautilus DevOps team needs to set up several docker environments for different applications.
-One of the team members has been assigned a ticket where he has been asked to create some docker networks to be used later.
-Complete the task based on the following ticket description:
+The Nautilus DevOps team needs to set up several Docker environments for different applications.
+One team member has been assigned a ticket to create a specific Docker network with the following requirements:

-a.
-Create a docker network named as ecommerce on App Server 3 in Stratos DC.
+- Create a Docker network named `ecommerce` on **App Server 3** in Stratos DC.

-b.
-Configure it to use macvlan drivers.
+- Configure the network to use the **macvlan** driver.

-c.
-Set it to use subnet 172.28.0.0/24 and iprange 172.28.0.0/24.
+- Set the network to use subnet `172.28.0.0/24` and IP range `172.28.0.0/24`.

 ---

 ## Task

+- Create a Docker network called `ecommerce` using the macvlan driver, with the specified subnet and IP range.

 ---